 How to Decode the Trane Model Number

-A Trane Model Number is used to breakdown or differentiate one product in a series from another.
-Serial numbers are commonly used in many different types of trane product.
+Trane Model Number is used to breakdown or differentiate one product in a series from another.
+These numbers are commonly used in many different types of trane product.
 Letters are sometimes used along with numbers in the coding.

 How to Decode the Trane Model Number